noynaert/act311spring2019/Unit_04_--_JQuery/450_JQuery_Ajax.md

 ## $.ajax(url, options)

 The URL is straightforward.

+* We still need to encode the URL (but I avoided url encoding in my example)
-The Cross-Domain References (CORS) must still be observed.
+* The Cross-Domain References (CORS) must still be observed.

 ### Options
 There are a lot of options.
 See https://www.w3schools.com/jquery/ajax_ajax.asp